aspose-words/Aspose.Words-Products/words/net/conversion/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

 It is easy for the developers to convert Word files with speed and accuracy.
 Get the results within no time.
 Converted file content and formatting will be the same as of the original document.
-Automate your document management systems by utilizing the highest quality optimized code for professional conversions of to and from any Microsoft Office, OpenOffice formats.
+Automate your document management systems by utilizing the highest quality optimized code for professional conversions of to and from any Microsoft Office<sup>&reg;</sup>, OpenOffice<sup>&trade;</sup> formats.
 Aspose provides stand alone .NET based APIs for integration without the need of additional software like Microsoft Office, OpenOffice or Adobe Acrobat.

 If any existing document processing system needs the conversion feature or someone building the new system with this feature, APIs are the right soultion for converting Word, Excel, PDF, PowerPoint files to many popular formats.
 Just integrate the API source code within the system and get the benefits of all features including document conversion, merging etc.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{% blocks/products/pf/feature-page-section  h2="Inter Conversion Of Microsoft Word Formats via C#" %}}
-Whenever there is need to automate the inter conversion of Microsoft Words format.
+Whenever there is need to automate the inter conversion of Microsoft<sup>&reg;</sup> Words format.
 Word coverter API's two lines code can do the whole process.
 Load the source file using [Document class](https://apireference.aspose.com/words/net/aspose.words/document) and calling the [Save method](https://apireference.aspose.com/words/net/class/aspose.words.saving.save_output_parameters/) of same class by specifying the output parameters.
 {{% blocks/products/pf/feature-page-code h3="C# code for DOC to DOCX Conversion" %}}

 ```cs